 Be serious about your choice of content images and write-ups

 Avoid copying and pasting copyrighted content.
 A lot of new bloggers fall into this trap.
-They don’t know where to start from and they don’t know how to start writing their content.
-So they, therefore, go to another website to get content and start putting such contents on their website.
+They don’t know where to start and they don’t know how to start writing their content.
+So they, therefore, go to another website to get content and start putting such content on their website.

 Google will definitely not approve your application if your write-ups are plagiarised.
 So make sure your content is always unique.
 People don’t really know that Google is watching their images as much as they think.
 A lot of people are so focused on the write-up and not the images.
 If you use copyright images on your blog/website, Google will definitely not give you their approval.